a28dong/a28dong/README.md

 I'm interested in Game Design and Web Development! 🎮

-My favourite languages are: C++, C#, Kotlin,and Java. 💻 (Currently learning Typescript and Javascript)
+My favourite languages are: C++, C#, Python, and Javascript. 💻

 You can contact me @ andrewdong1@gmail.com or a28dong@uwaterloo.ca ✉️